ayushmaan02/DSA_CPP-Progress/LinkedList/Sort0s1sand2s.md

 # Sort the LL

 **Sort 0s 1s and 2s in the LL**

+*APPROACH 1*
 - Take 3 counts for counting 0,1 and 2 respectively
 - Traverse through the LL and count the 0,1 and 2 in the LL
 - Then again traverse through the LL and for each count print the value in sorted manner

+*APPROACH 2*
+- Take 3 dummy nodes
+- Traverse through the list and compare the value at each node and then add it to tail of the node
+- Then merge the all the 0s,1s,2s nodes
+- Delete all the dummy nodes

 ## Sort linked list of 0s 1s 2s
+**APPROACH 1**
 ```
     T.C. = O(n) S.C.
 O(1)
 Node* sortList(Node* head)